 The form of the research honors project will vary from discipline to discipline.
 As a general rule, the research should be consistent with the kind of scholarly projects undertaken by professionals within the field in which the project is to be done.
 The best source of advice as to the appropriateness of the project would be the Project Advisor and members of the Hearing Committee.

-A proposal describing the project must be submitted as an attachment to the RESEARCH HONORS RECORD.
-The proposal need not be long–keep it under one page.
+A proposal describing the project must be submitted as an attachment to the Research Honors Record.
+The proposal need not be long - keep it under one page.
 The proposal should include a working title for your project, and at least one paragraph describing the problem you will be pursuing in your project.
 Remember, you are only at the proposal stage.
 Once begun, projects often develop and move in unanticipated directions.
 The proposal is meant to demonstrate that you have already thought carefully about your honors research project.
 It is not meant to unduly limit or constrain the actual project as it unfolds.
-Once begun, however, changes in the direction or scope of your project should be discussed with and approved by your Project Advisor.
+Changes in the direction or scope of your project should be discussed with and approved by your Project Advisor.

 Hearing Process and Decision